2019 U.S Soccer Player of the Year

 Nick continued to be an imminent threat in the USPNT’s second historic run of the year at the 2019 Lima Para Pan American Games as he finished second in the tournament with 8 goals in six games.
 He was instrumental in the USA earning the Bronze Medal – the USA’s first medal in the program’s history.
 After scoring against Brazil, in an unbelievable come-from-behind victory against the powerful South American opponent, he helped secure the USPNT’s place in the medal round.
 Nick proved to be one of the most dangerous 7-a-side players in the world and looks to be a fixture within the team’s continued success for years to come.
 In both 2018 & 2019 Nick was nominated for POTY, in 2019 Nick was voted the U.S Soccer Player of the Year with a Disability Award.
 Click HERE to read the full story!

 Now, Nick has turned to training full time.
-Early this year, he was recruited to run Track & Field for his country.
-He is nationally classified as a T37.
-Along with his soccer training, he is also focused on the 2020 T&F season and has set his sites on making Team USA and qualifying for the 2020 Paralympic Games in Tokyo.
+In 2019, he was recruited to run Track & Field for his country.
+He is internationally classified as a T37.
+Along with his soccer training, he is focused on the 2021 T&F season, having set the American Record for the 100m & 200m events and has set his sites on making Team USA and qualifying for the 2021 Paralympic Games in Tokyo.
 In his free time, he takes advantage of his Public Speaking opportunities and enjoys giving motivational speeches at schools and local sports clubs.
 Nick is always looking for ways to share his story in hopes of inspiring and motivating young people to believe in themselves and their capabilities, no matter the circumstance.
 His determination, resiliency, and perseverance proved that he was not going to let Cerebral Palsy prevent him from chasing his dreams and doing what he has done his entire life - proving people wrong with a ball at his feet.
 Now, his story continues…